List of earthquakes in 2012

 This is a list of earthquakes in 2012.
 Only earthquakes of magnitude 6 or above are included, unless they result in damage or casualties, or are notable for some other reason.
 All dates are listed according to UTC time.
 Two huge 8 magnitude earthquakes (8.6 and 8.2) struck Indonesia in April, but caused little damage, and no tsunami.
-The deadliest quake occurred in Iran, while other destructive tremors were observed in Philippines, China, or Afghanistan.
+The deadliest quake occurred in Iran, while other destructive tremors were observed in Guatemala, Philippines, or China.